Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Preliminaries

-A strategy $S$ from $v_0$ in $\cG$ is called optimal if $\val(S)=\val_\cG(v_0)$.
+A strategy $\cS$ from $v_0$ in $\game$ is called optimal if $\val(\cS)=\val_\game(v_0)$.
 Note that there need not exist optimal strategies, as it may be that the value is reached only in the limit.
 Note also that we always take the point of view of Eve, the minimizer.
 In particular, we will make no assumption on the determinacy of the valuation; in this work, strategies for Adam are irrelevant.

 A positional strategy is a strategy which makes choices depending only on the current vertex, regardless of how it was reached.
-Formally, a positional strategy in $\cG$ is a subgraph $P=(V,F)$ of $G$ defined over all vertices $V$, and such that for all $v \in \VA$, all outgoing edges $v \re c v' \in E$ also belong to $F$.
-Technically speaking, with respect to the definitions above, a positional strategy $P$ is not a strategy; however its unfoldings $P_{\unfold,v_0}$ are.
-The value of a vertex $v_0$ in a positional strategy $P$ is given by
+Formally, a strategy $\cP = (P,\pi,p_0)$ is positional if $V(P) \subseteq V(G)$ and $\pi$ is the inclusion morphism (in particular, $p_0=v_0$); stated differently $P$ is a subgraph of $G$.
+Since $\pi$ and $p_0$ carry no information, we will simply say with a slight abuse that the subgraph $P$ of $G$ is a positional strategy.